psanan/website/website/professional/content/pages/home.rst

     :height: 150px
     :alt: portrait

-Postdoctoral researcher in the `Geophysical Fluid Dynamics group`_ in the Institute of Geophysics at ETH Zurich.
+Until recently, a postdoctoral researcher in the `Geophysical Fluid Dynamics group`_ in the Institute of Geophysics at ETH Zurich.

 `patrick.sanan@erdw.ethz.ch`_